kurohara/Living-with-VisualStudioMac/README.md

 1. StoryBoard doesn't work properly, or may be useless.
 It was easy to decide the way I have to aim, DONT USE IT.
 We can write all UI code in C#, like we sometimes do in Swift or Objective-C language.
-I wrote template code of program startup part so that I (and somebody in stray about same matter) can easyly startup macos, C# project.
+I wrote template code of program startup part so that I (and somebody in stray about same matter) can easyly startup macoses C# project.

 Before using this code, you have to remove StoryBoard file and remove its entry from info.plist.